Bartonella, a Stealth Infection

 How to identify Bartonella

 Your history is a very good start.
 Avid campers, hikers, beach goers, and cat owners are most at risk.
 History of a tick bite with or without rash is also a good indicator.
 Any unusual rash or small open wound on your skin that you can’t account for is a good indicator.
-Also, a rash that appeared followed by the chills or spontaneous chills at night is another sign.
+Also, a rash that appeared followed by the chills or spontaneous chills at night without a rash is another sign.

 Testing for Bartonella

-Even if all the testing comes back negative and you still have symptoms associated with marks on your body (papules, hives, stretch marks, small linear open wounds and skin rashes that suddenly appear for no apparent reason) there is a strong suggestion that you may be infected with Bart.
+Even if all the testing comes back negative and you still have symptoms associated with marks on your body (papules, hives, stretch marks, small linear open wounds and skin rashes that suddenly appear for no apparent reason) there is a strong suggestion that you may be infected with Bartonella.

 Traditional treatment options